 Assessment and Planning

 In Lanchester, we use the EYFS Framework for planning and assessment.
 Reception teachers complete an EYFS profile for each child at the end of Reception.
 This provides an accurate assessment of children and describes each child’s attainment against 17 early learning goals, together with a short narrative about their learning characteristics.
-The vast majority of children enter the Reception class with levels expected for their age:

 We use the terms beginning, developing, secure to define where children are within each level of development.
 We use scholarpack to track progress and attainment every half term.
 Including the baseline, we input data seven times across the year to ensure outstanding progress is being made.
 We have high expectations and aim to get children to an expected level by the end of the year.
 We have a robust phonics and maths program to ensure children are making outstanding progress.
 We aim to stretch and challenge all children, including those who have a higher starting point, to ensure that all achieve their highest potential.

 In the session, there are three focused activities.
 These sessions will always include a fine motor skills activity.
 The other sessions vary from phonics games, handwriting, letter formation, free reading and using the iPad.

 We aim to teach 5 new sounds a week, using the Read Write Inc programme to teach the sound and the handwriting.
 These lessons will involve identifying, reading and writing the sounds (in words and in complex sentences).
 Support and challenge is given during input and during the afternoons in interventions.

 English inspired CIL takes place every day in and outside of the classroom.
 Supported activities linked to a themed story inspires and gives children opportunities to learn through play within an enriched environment.